 Early intervention is key when treating cocaine abuse.
 The symptoms of withdrawal from cocaine are not as crippling physically as they are from some other street drugs, but can still make it difficult to achieve abstinence without dedicated treatment tailored to a person’s needs.

 A person experiencing cocaine withdrawal may experience drowsiness, fatigue, increased appetite, depression, irritability, and cravings for the drug.
 These symptoms will decrease as the drug is flushed from the person’s system.

 However, cocaine addiction causes serious emotional side effects that can be more easily managed with a treatment program that will address every area of concern, not just cocaine addiction.
 Addiction is a disease that targets more than just the person’s body and treatment is most effective when a person is able to have all of their needs met.

 A person struggling with cocaine addiction may seek help because they are experiencing social, familial, financial, and other environmental difficulties in addition to their addiction.
-There are effective treatments available for cocaine addiction which can empower an addicted individual to overcome every one of these areas of concern.
+There are effective treatments available for cocaine addiction that can empower an addicted individual to overcome every one of these areas of concern.